plug-obp/obp2-runtime-lstring/README.md

-# A String as an OBP2 LanguageModule
+# An OBP2 LanguageModule for Strings

 ## Purpose